 This dish is loosely adapted from Alison Roman's Dining In.
-Because I made this pozole rojo recipe grain-free and Whole30 friendly, I omitted the can of hominy, but feel free to add it along with the tomatillos!
+Because I made this pozole rojo recipe paleo and Whole30 friendly, I omitted the can of hominy, but feel free to add it along with the tomatillos!
+It certainly can't really be called a posole without it.
 You can also make this soup in the slow cooker.
 Just transfer after all the ingredients have been added.
 If you can’t find these dried chiles, you can use 2 chipotles in adobo and an extra splash of the sauce from the can.

-- 6 large New Mexican or guajillo chiles about 2 ounces (see note)
+- 6 large guajillo or New Mexican chiles about 2 ounces (see note)

 - 2 garlic cloves